-A homogeneous temperature distribution in the furnace chamber is crucial for an optimum combustion and minimum wear.
+A homogeneous temperature distribution in the combustion chamber is decisive for an optimum combustion with a low NOx content and minimum wear of the furnace.
 A two-dimensional temperature profile is determined from a matrix of devices.
-In this way, thermal imbalances can be detected and appropriate primary combustion engineering measures initiated (Fig. 5).
+In this way, thermal imbalances can be detected and primary combustion engineering measures initiated (Fig. 5).

-Fig. 4 Temperature profile inside the combustion chamber
+Fig. 4 Temperature distribution inside the combustion chamber

-Fig. 5 2-dimensional thermal image to display the skewness of the temperature distribution
+Fig. 5 Two-dimensional thermal image to display the imbalance of temperature distribution

-Figure 1 shows the typical measuring locations depending on the measuring task.
-When selecting the pyrometers, care must be taken to ensure that the instruments have a sufficiently narrow optical field of view to be able to measure through the kiln openings, some of which are only 1 inch in size.
+Fig. 1 shows the typical measuring locations depending on the measuring task.
+When selecting the pyrometers, care must be taken to ensure that the instruments have a sufficiently narrow optical field of view to be able to measure through the combustion furnace openings, some of which are only 1 inch in size.
 Recently, pyrometers with integrated video cameras have also been used, which, in addition to the measured value, simultaneously transmit the video image for visual control on a monitor in the control room.
-For fast control measurements, the market now offers portable devices for the respective measuring task and measuring location (Fig. 6).
+For fast control measurements, the market now offers portable devices for the respective measuring task and measuring location.

-To record a two-dimensional temperature profile, up to 3 pyrometers are installed on one level per wall.
-Pyrometers with modern digital interfaces such as IO-Link are ideal for networking and interference-free data transmission.
+To record a two-dimensional temperature profile, up to three pyrometers are installed on one level per wall.
+Pyrometers with modern digital interfaces such as IO-Link are ideal for networking and interference-free data transmission (Fig. 6).